chandanhpcic/docs/source/manual/firewall_vip.rst

 .. _Firewall_VIP_Types:

-OPNsense supports different types of virtual addresses all with their specific purposes, which we will explain below.
+Reticen8 supports different types of virtual addresses all with their specific purposes, which we will explain below.

 ..................